-An individual in any of those situations would be unemployed through no fault of his or her own.
-However, to qualify for UI, he or she would still need to meet all other eligibility requirements, including the requirements that the individual be able and available for work, registered with the state employment service and actively seeking work from the confines of his or her home.
-The individual would be considered able and available for work if there was some work that he or she could perform from home (e.g., transcribing, data entry, virtual assistant services) and there is a labor market for that work.
+An individual in any of those situations would be unemployed through no fault of their own.
+However, to qualify for UI, they would still need to meet all other eligibility requirements, including evidence the leaving was with good cause attributable to the employer, the requirements that the individual be able and available for work, and actively seeking work from the confines of their home.
+The individual would be considered able and available for work if there was some work that they could perform from home (e.g., transcribing, data entry, virtual assistant services) and there is a labor market for that work.
+If an individual is disqualified from regular UI because of a prior separation issue (e.g. 601A), but is currently unable or unavailable to work for one of the listed COVID-19 related reasons in Section 2102 of the CARES Act, then the individual may be eligible for Pandemic Unemployment Assistance (PUA).

-Ordinarily, an individual who left work to address childcare needs would be considered to have left work voluntarily and would generally be disqualified from receiving UI, unless the reason for leaving was attributable to the employer.
-However, the fact that the school that the child attends has temporarily closed in response to the COVID-19 virus presents a unique situation in which it is unlikely a parent whose child cannot stay home alone has a ready alternative to staying home with the child themself.
-Under the current circumstances, someone who left work to care for the child could be considered as unemployed through no fault of their own; in that case, to qualify for UI, the individual would still need to meet all other eligibility requirements, including the requirements that the individual be able and available for work, registered with the state employment service and actively seeking work from the confines of his or her home.
-The individual would be considered able and available for work if there was some work that he or she could perform from home (e.g., transcribing, data entry, virtual assistant services) and there is a labor market for that work.
+Under these circumstances, someone who left work to care for the child could be considered as unemployed through no fault of their own.
+To qualify for UI, however, the individual would still need to meet all eligibility requirements, including evidence the leaving was with good cause attributable to the employer; the requirements that the individual be able and available for work, and actively seeking work from the confines of their home.
+The individual would be considered able and available for work if there was some work that they could perform from home (e.g., transcribing, data entry, virtual assistant services) and there is a labor market for that work.
 If the child's school is not fully closed to in-person learning and offers voluntary and/or partial in-person learning, this may affect the individual's eligibility for benefits.
 It depends on the facts of each situation.
+If an individual is disqualified from regular UI because of a prior separation issue (e.g. 601A), but is currently unable or unavailable to work for one of the listed COVID-19 related reasons in Section 2102 of the CARES Act, then the individual may be eligible for Pandemic Unemployment Assistance (PUA).